James Robinson (wide receiver)

-James Robinson (December 6, 1982) is an American football wide receiver who is currently a free agent.
-He was signed as by the Miami Morays as a street free agent in 2005.
+James Robinson (December 6, 1982) is an American former professional football wide receiver.
+He was signed by the Miami Morays as a street free agent in 2005.
 He played college football at Butler Community College.

-Robinson has also been a member of the Florida Frenzy, Las Vegas Gladiators, South Georgia Wildcats, Kansas City Brigade, Miami Dolphins, Washington Redskins, Cleveland Browns, Toronto Argonauts, Saskatchewan Roughriders and Pittsburgh Power.
+Robinson was also a member of the Florida Frenzy, Las Vegas Gladiators, South Georgia Wildcats, Toronto Argonauts, Kansas City Brigade, Miami Dolphins, Cleveland Browns, Washington Redskins, Saskatchewan Roughriders, Chicago Slaughter, and Pittsburgh Power.

 Professional career

 Florida Frenzy

 After finishing his collegiate career at Butler Community College, Robinson signed with the Florida Frenzy of the National Indoor Football League in 2005.
 He appeared in every game for the Frenzy through the 2006 season.

 Las Vegas Gladiators

-Robinson attended training camp with the Las Vegas Gladiators of the Arena Football League in 2007 before being released on March 20.
+Robinson attended training camp with the Las Vegas Gladiators of the Arena Football League (AFL) in 2007 before being released on March 20.

 South Georgia Wildcats

 Robinson signed with af2's South Georgia Wildcats for the 2007 season and caught 77 passes for 1,168 yards and 27 touchdowns his rookie season.